Health and Travel Alerts Learn More Left arrow

 Your cell phone might be all you need to take pictures, listen to music, and have an alarm clock for the morning.
 If that’s not the case, you might want to bring along a proper camera (with lenses, memory cards, etc.), music (and a player), and a travel alarm clock.

 All those gadgets will need charging, too, so don’t forget those chargers.
-A power strip (preferably with built-in USB ports) can help ensure that the stateroom has more than enough juice to go around.
 On Celebrity’s Edge-series ships, you’ll find USB charging ports in your stateroom.

 If you’ll be spending a lot of time by the pool and beach, do consider a waterproof phone case to help protect your cell phone.
 And if you’re staying abroad at a hotel pre- or post-cruise, don’t overlook voltage adapters, as needed.